erwin314/fronius-limit-cli/README.md

 A fast, standalone command-line tool written in Rust to quickly set or disable the power export limit on your Fronius solar inverter.

+> **Disclaimer:** This tool is an independent, unofficial community project and is not written, maintained, or endorsed by Fronius.
+We are not affiliated with Fronius.

 ## Usage

 The tool allows you to specify a new power limit in Watts, or unset the limit entirely by providing a negative value (e.g. `-1`).